 Copado started out at the Unterhaching youths in the Munich suburbs, before being recruited by Bayern at the age of 12.
 Firing his way up the ranks, the 6'0" forward found his range in the 2020/21 U17-Bundesliga Süd/Südwest, scoring nine goals in 17 appearances, as well as producing three assists.

 Having been promoted to the U19s ahead of the 2021/22 campaign, the naturally right-footed Copado scored the winning goal for Bayern's reserves in a summer friendly against newly promoted Bundesliga outfit Greuther Fürth.
-He made his professional debut soon after, playing in the second half of a friendly defeat to Cologne, in Julian Nagelsmann's first game as Bayern head coach.
+He made his professional debut soon after, playing in the second half of a friendly defeat to Cologne, in Julian Nagelsmann's first game as Bayern head coach, and has three goals and five assists to show for his first 13 Regionalliga outings for the reserves.

-The teenager has earned three Germany caps at U15 and 16s level, but Latin roots mean he could be eligible to represent Spain at international level.
+Copado has earned six Germany caps at U15-18s level, but Latin roots mean he could be eligible to represent Spain at international level.

 Plays a bit like: Miroslav Klose